proroklab/VectorizedMultiAgentSimulator/README.md

 You can play with a scenario interactively!

 Just use the `render_interactively` script.
 Relevant values will be plotted to screen.
 Move the agent with the arrow keys and switch agents with TAB.
-You can reset the environment by pressing R
+You can reset the environment by pressing R.
+If you have more than 1 agent, you can control another one with W,A,S,D and switch the agent with these controls using LSHIFT.

+On the screen you will see some data from the agent controlled with arrow keys.
+This data includes: name, current obs, current reward, total reward so far and environment done flag.

 Here is an overview of what it looks like: